xiix0/scam/README.md

-You will win success in whatever calling you adopt.
+Day of inquiry.
+You will be subpoenaed.